Unleash/unleash/website/docs/reference/service-accounts.md

 Use service accounts to:

-- Provide an user-like identity to an integration or automation and manage it within Unleash
+- Provide a user-like identity to an integration or automation and manage it within Unleash
 - Give access to the Unleash API without giving access to the Unleash UI
 - Provide more fine-grained permissions than an admin token provides